iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-istio.md

 ```

 ???+ info "Understanding what happened"
+    1. You defined a reward metric based on a business metric generated by the `productpage` microservice of the `bookinfo` application.
-    1. You deployed the bookinfo application which is composed of 4 microservices.
-You created two revisions of the `productpage` microservice, `productpage-v1` (baseline) and `productpage-v3` (candidate).
+    2. You deployed the bookinfo application including two versions of the `productpage` microservice, `productpage-v1` (A) and `productpage-v3` (B).
-    2. You generated requests to bookinfo using a Fortio job.
+    3. You generated requests to `bookinfo` using a Fortio job.
 At the start of the experiment, 100% of the requests are sent to the baseline and 0% to the candidate.
-    3. You created an Iter8 experiment with canary testing and progressive deployment patterns.
-In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, verified that the candidate satisfied all objectives, identified the candidate as the winner, progressively shifted traffic from the baseline to the candidate, and eventually promoted the candidate using the `kubectl apply` command embedded within its finish action.
+    4. You created an Iter8 experiment with A/B testing and progressive deployment patterns.
+In each iteration, Iter8 observed the reward metric, books purchased, and the mean latency and error-rate metrics collected by Prometheus.
+It verified that the candidate satisfied all objectives, identified B as the winner because it also had the highest reward, progressively shifted traffic from A to B, and eventually promoted B using the `kubectl apply` command embedded within its finish action.
-    4. Had the candidate failed to satisfy objectives, then the baseline would have been promoted.
+    5. Had B failed to satisfy objectives or had a lower reward, then A would have been promoted.